kovidgoyal/kitty/docs/glossary.rst

    is running.
 Allows programs to tell kitty to reload its config by sending it the SIGUSR1 signal.

+.. envvar:: KITTY_PUBLIC_KEY

+   A public key that programs can use to communicate securely with kitty using the remote control protocol.

 .. envvar:: KITTY_PREWARM_SOCKET